 Because a newborn’s skin is sensitive, it’s also important to avoid harsh chemicals that can irritate your baby’s skin.
 Don’t apply perfumes or scented products to your newborn’s skin.

-Instead of washing your newborn’s clothes with regular laundry detergent, choose a detergent designed specifically for a baby’s sensitive skin, such as Dreft.
+Instead of washing your newborn’s clothes with regular laundry detergent, choose a detergent designed specifically for a baby’s sensitive skin.

 If the air in your house is too dry, use a cool mist humidifier to raise the moisture level in your home.
 A humidifier helps relieve eczema and dry skin.

-There's no way to prevent peeling after birth.
+There’s no way to prevent your newborn baby’s skin from peeling after birth.
 The amount of time it takes to shed the outer layer of skin varies from baby to baby.
 Keeping your baby’s skin hydrated helps reduce dry patches and cracking.